jeremyhahn/tradebot/README.md

 # tradebot

 Decentralized cryptocurrency trading platform with portfolio, accounting / tax reports, and automated trading bot.
+See [README-OVERVIEW](README-OVERVIEW.md) for details.

 ## Current Features
 * Run locally (your computer, your data), centralized (hosted), or decentralized (Ethereum).